Nation's Capital Swim Club: Programs and Structure

-NCAP operates a multi-site program, with dozens of training locations grouped into geographic regions, such as "NCAP-MD" (Maryland) and "NCAP-West" (Virginia).
+NCAP operates a multi-site program, consisting of 13 different sites across the DMV.
 This structure allows the club to serve a large number of swimmers, from novice age-groupers to post-graduate professionals.
 The program follows a tiered model, with swimmers progressing through different groups based on age, skill level, and commitment.
-The top training groups bring together the club's most elite athletes to train for national and international competitions, including the Olympic Games and the World Aquatic Championships.
+The top training groups bring together the club's most elite athletes to train for national and international competitions, including the Olympic Games and the World Aquatics Championships.